 Human resources (HR) managers also develop organizational policies, recruit employees and direct disciplinary procedures.

-Employment of HR managers is expected to rise by 13% through 2022, according to the BLS.
+Employment of HR managers is expected to rise by 9% through 2024, faster than average for all occupations, according to the BLS.
 As the economy improves and businesses expand, HR managers will be needed to help ensure their employers stay current as to policies and practices in areas such as occupational safety and health, healthcare and retirement.

 In general, HR managers must have a bachelor’s degree in human resources, business administration or a related discipline.
 However, senior-level positions may call for a graduate degree and some employers prefer candidates with professional certification from an organization such as the Society for Human Resources Management.